google/android-emulator-container-scripts/README.md

   internal network and expose the http and https ports.
 - You will need to create an emulator docker image, as described in the documentation above.
+- We are currently using firebase to handle authentication and authorization. you will need to provide a JSON configuation of the project you wish to use.
+  You can use the sample provided here, but it will only work on localhost.
+  You can get the firebase configuration from the [console](https://console.firebase.google.com/project/) Place the firebase josn configuration here:

+  ./js/firebase_config.json

+  This will be used to generate the configuration and envoy settings.

 ## Running the emulator on the web